Riemannian Variational Flow Matching for Material and Protein Design: Riemannian Gaussian Variational Flow Matching

 \section{Riemannian Gaussian Variational Flow Matching}

-The geometric generalization of the VFM framework stems from the observation that learning the posterior probability $p_t(x_1\mid x)$ implicitly encodes the geometry of the distribution’s support.
+The geometric generalization of the VFM framework stems from the observation that \textit{the posterior probability $p_t(x_1\mid x)$ implicitly encodes the geometry of the distribution’s support}.
 For example, in CatFlow \citep{eijkelboom2024variational}, defining $q_t^{\theta}(x_1\mid x)$ as a categorical distribution ensures that the velocities point towards the probability simplex.
 This raises the question of whether other geometric information about the support of $p_1$ can be similarly encoded in $q_t^{\theta}(x_1\mid x)$.

-To investigate this, we consider the case where $p_t(x_1\mid x)$ is defined as a Gaussian distribution, but with its support on the manifold $\mathcal{M}:= \operatorname{supp}(p_1)$ instead of the ambient Euclidean space.
+To investigate this, we consider the case where $p_t(x_1\mid x)$ is defined as a Gaussian distribution with its support on a general manifold $\mathcal{M}:= \operatorname{supp}(p_1)$ rather than being restricted to Euclidean space.
 In this setting, the Riemannian Gaussian distribution naturally arises as a generalization of the Gaussian to a Riemannian manifold.
-We will refer to CFM and RFM as \textit{vanilla} models, minimizing velocity differences, while VFM and the proposed model are \textit{variational}, matching endpoints in their loss.
+We refer to velocity-inferring methods (CFM and RFM) as \textit{vanilla} models and endpoint-inferring methods (VFM and RG-VFM) as \textit{variational} models.